Weekend events continue despite heat, threat of storms

-CHICAGO (WLS) --Severe thunderstorm watches and excessive heat warnings were in effect for many counties in northeastern Illinois and northwest Indiana Sunday, but have since been cancelled.
+CHICAGO (WLS) --Severe thunderstorm watches and excessive heat warnings were in effect for many counties in northeastern Illinois and northwest Indiana Sunday, but have since been canceled.

-In Wisconsin, the National Weather Service has issued a Tornado Watch for Kenosha, Racine and Walworth counties until 7 p.m.
+In Wisconsin, the National Weather Service issued a tornado watch, which has also been canceled.

 Despite the heat this weekend many people took advantage of events happening across the Chicago area and took advantage of some cooler spots.